-By reason of certain local regulations and laws with respect to voting, for example, manual/physical voting processes or the absence of a third-party proxy voting service provider for those jurisdictions, PT Manulife Aset Manajemen Indonesia does not engage a third-party service provider to assist in their proxy voting processes.
-Manulife Investment Management (Taiwan) Co., Ltd. uses the third-party proxy voting service provider to execute votes for non-Taiwanese entities only.
+By reason of certain local regulations and laws with respect to voting, for example, manual/physical voting processes or the absence of a third-party proxy voting service provider for those jurisdictions, Manulife Investment Fund Management (Vietnam) Company Limited, and PT Manulife Aset Manajemen Indonesia do not engage a third-party service provider to assist in their proxy voting processes.
+Manulife Investment Management (Taiwan) Co., Ltd. Uses the third-party proxy voting service provider to execute votes for non-Taiwanese entities only.